 Pain is a complex human experience.
 Sometimes, a person will experience pain in the absence of tissue damage.

-Muscles, tendons, ligaments, and bones may become sensitized due to hormonal or environmental factors.
+Muscles, tendons, ligaments, and bones (see also ‘Can Pickleball Help With Osteoporosis?‘) may become sensitized due to hormonal or environmental factors.
 Cognitive behavioral treatment is a component of a holistic treatment plan for low back pain that investigates non-mechanical causes of back pain and develops treatment strategies for these variables.